ankitects/anki-manual/src/templates/styling.md

 The video shows Anki 2.0’s interface, but the concepts are largely the same.

-The styling section of the Cards screen can accessed by clicking the "Styling" button next to the "Back Template" button.
+The styling section of the Cards screen can be accessed by clicking the "Styling" button next to the "Back Template" button.
 In that section, you can change the background color of the card, the default font, the text alignment, and so on.